awsdocs/aws-elemental-mediapackage-user-guide/doc_source/drm-content-key-encryption.md

 1. Open the ACM console at [https://console\.aws\.amazon\.com/acm/](https://console.aws.amazon.com/acm/)\.

-1. Import the certificate into ACM according to the instructions at [Importing Certificates into AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html)\.
+1. Import the certificate into ACM according to the instructions at [Importing certificates into AWS certificate manager](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html)\.
 Note the resulting certificate ARN because you will need it later\.

    For use in DRM encryption, your certificate must have a status of **Issued** in ACM\.

 **To use a certificate in AWS Elemental MediaPackage**

 When you use DRM encryption in your endpoint configuration, provide your certificate ARN in the encryption parameters\.
 This enables content key encryption\.
 You can use the same certificate ARN for multiple events\.
-For information, see the encryption settings information in [Working with Endpoints in AWS Elemental MediaPackage](endpoints.md)\.
+For information, see the encryption settings information in [Working with endpoints in AWS Elemental MediaPackage](endpoints.md)\.

 **To renew a certificate**